 The Asian American & Pacific Islander (AAPI) Student Center is committed to provide holistic services and programs that assist Washington State University to retain, develop and assist AAPI students in achieving their highest education potential.
-The Center is also committed to explore, educate, and celebrate the rich diversity within Asian American & Pacific Islander communities.
+The Center is also committed to providing mentorship towards success, leadership development and involvement opportunities, community building, as well as cultural learning and experiences.
+We support the exploration, education, and celebration of the rich diversity and layered identities within Asian American & Pacific Islander communities.

-There are 52 cultures under the umbrella-term "Asian American and Pacific Islander."
+There are about 57 cultures under the umbrella-term "Asian American and Pacific Islander" with over 300 different languages spoken.
 Though each culture has its unique characteristics, we are united in the common struggle of adapting to Pullman away from the comforts that our cultures may have provided.
-Things such as: family, food, climate and community advocacy/support are vital to feeling comfortable in a college climate.
+Things such as family, food, climate and community advocacy/support are vital to feeling comfortable in a college climate.

 We provide academic advising, tutoring through the Multicultural Center's Academic Enrichment Center, student mentoring, personal counseling advocacy, leadership training, a computer lab and numerous programs throughout the year.
 We encourage all students at Washington State University to take part of campus activities and to take advantage of these great opportunities.